Corsenp/PySupplyGraph/README.md

 # PySupplyGraph

-PySupplyGraph is a school project, it will parse a csv file in order to get data and based on it, will create a supply and demand curve on a graph.
+PySupplyGraph (Assignment 2) is a school project, it will parse a csv file in order to get data and based on it, will create a supply and demand curve on a graph.

 ## Installation